Senate Electoral Tribunal: History

 In the 1935 constitution, there were nine members, with three designated by the Chief Justice, three by the largest party in the Senate, and another three from second-largest party.
 In Tañada and Macapagal v.
 Cuenco, et. al., the Supreme Court ruled that the Senate may not elect members who have not been nominated by the parties specified in the constitution.
 This was after the Nacionalista Party moved to include 2 more of its members in 1956 after Lorenzo Tañada, the sole senator not a member of the Nacionalista Party, nominated only himself.

 In the 1987 constitution, there were still nine members, but the six senators were now based via proportional representation from the political parties therein.

 Membership

 The chairperson of the SET is always the most senior justice of the Supreme Court that's sitting in the tribunal.

 The three members from the Supreme Court are designated by the chief justice.
 While there's no regular occurrence on when a chief justice designates members, this is almost certainly done when there is a new justice of the Supreme Court.

 The six members from the Senate are named in a resolution of the Senate.
 This always happens at the organization of the chamber at the start of every new Congress.

-These are the members in the 18th Congress, which first convened on July 22, 2019, and whose senators' terms ended on June 30, 2022.
+These are the members in the 20th Congress.